JordanPlayz158/Utils/README.md

 # Utils

-Utils contains all the common functions I use across all my projects
+This branch of my Utils is for any functions that require no external dependencies.

 ## Add the dependency to Maven